Quick link to the only Australian VAD legislation currently in effect, in Victoria; how it works, and where to find more

-NSW will see a bill in the last quarter of 2021.
+NSW will debate a bill in October 2021.
+Find out more.

 A collection of links and tools so you can educate and equip yourself, your family and the people around you with the means to have a better conversation about death and dying.

 5 Years ago, over 18 months, Andrew Denton travelled throughout Australia and across the world to investigate why good people are dying bad deaths in Australia – and why there is no assisted dying law to help them.

 Now, in season 2 Andrew Denton investigates the stories behind Victoria’s landmark Voluntary Assisted Dying (VAD) law: Who seeks to use it, and why?
 Who are the doctors stepping forward to help them?
 And how does the Church continue to resist a law it describes as ‘evil’?

 A film about a film, Fatal Fraud is a case study about techniques used by opponents against evidence-based public policy initiatives.

 In this film, Andrew Denton explains with the help of leading experts how emotional manipulation, fear, framing and omission are deployed to sow Fear, Uncertainty and Doubt in the minds of legislators and the public.

 In 2019, more than two dozen Western Australians courageously stepped forward to tell their stories of needless suffering in the absence of an assisted dying law.
 Their message: ‘What happened to us was cruel and unnecessary, and should never be allowed to happen again’.

 Written by sons, daughters, husbands, wives, partners, and friends, as well as the dying themselves, The Damage Done details trauma and suffering on a staggering scale in the absence of VAD laws in Australia.